pimutils/vdirsyncer/docs/problems.rst

   - Upgrade your installation of the Debian requests package to at least version ``2.4.3-1``.

-  - Install vdirsyncer in a virtualenv, see :ref:`manual_installation`.
+  - Install vdirsyncer in a virtualenv, see :ref:`manual-installation`.

 .. _manual-installation: